Birds nesting in chimneys

 Early Spring is the time of year when birds are nesting; they find chimneys an ideal place to set up home owing to the warmth and shelter that they provide.

-Nick Stokes, Main Editor at HeatWhiz.com, adds: "Besides the discomfort of birds chirping in your fireplace, the birds can actually infest your home with other harmful pests.
-Insects like ticks love to attach themselves to birds, and if a bird that has ticks ends up stuck in your chimney it can result in the tick getting inside your home and eventually biting you.
+Nick Stokes, Main Editor at HeatWhiz.com, adds: "Besides the discomfort of birds chirping in your fireplace, the birds can actually infest your home with other harmful pests''.
+Birds' nests carry bacteria and if a bird were to die this would cause maggots and bluebottles to fill your property.

 SIGNS THAT BIRDS ARE NESTING IN YOUR CHIMNEY